-In addition to Python's <num>j or <num>j notation for imaginary literals, Coconut also supports <num>i or <num>i, to make imaginary literals more readable if used in a mathematical context.
+In addition to Python's <num>j or <num>j or <num>j or <num>j, to make imaginary literals more readable if used in a mathematical context.

 Imaginary literals are described by the following lexical definitions:

 An imaginary literal yields a complex number with a real part of 0.0.
 Complex numbers are represented as a pair of floating point numbers and have the same restrictions on their range.
 To create a complex number with a nonzero real part, add a floating point number to it, e.g., (3+4i).
 Some examples of imaginary literals: